 With the average Denver roof replacement price being about $15,000 that means an estimated ~$550,000 in a year.

-When broken down like that, hiring an with their tools to drive traffic, reviews and more word of mouth is certainly affordable.
+When broken down like that, hiring an expert local SEO company with their tools to drive traffic, reviews and more word of mouth is certainly affordable.
 Your marketing efforts should be focused on the overall value of improving your local search ranking since the return can be so high.

 The Bottom Line

-is a vital part of establishing trust with both existing and potential clients.
-However, the effectiveness of much of that trust is the ability for people to then find a business through utilization of the available.
-Reviews and work hand in hand to drive revenue and success with any business.
+Word of mouth marketing is a vital part of establishing trust with both existing and potential clients.
+However, the effectiveness of much of that trust is the ability for people to then find a business through utilization of the best local SEO services available.
+Reviews and local search engine marketing work hand in hand to drive revenue and success with any business.